How Your Credit Score Affects Home Insurance Rates & What You Can Do

 • Oregon - limits credit to initial underwriting

-• Utah — bans credit as sole factor after 60 days
+• Utah - restricts credit as rating factor

-If you live in California, Maryland, or Massachusetts, your credit score cannot legally be used to set your homeowners insurance premium — which typically keeps average rates lower in those states.
+If you live in California, Maryland, or Massachusetts, your credit score cannot legally be used to set your homeowners insurance premium.
+Michigan and Hawaii place strict limits on credit use for homeowners policies as well.

 The remaining roughly 43 states allow insurers to use credit scores as a rating factor, though most require that it not be the only factor considered.
-Legislative efforts to expand credit-use bans are active in several states, but no new full bans were enacted as of early 2026.
+Illinois is currently considering Senate Bill 268, which would prohibit using nondriving factors like credit score for auto insurance premiums, but it does not extend to homeowners insurance.
+No new full bans on credit use for home insurance were enacted through mid-2026.

 Pincher's Pro Tip